credo-quia-absurdum/llm-lex-parse/llm_lex_parse/llm_parse/parser_spec.md

 ### 3.2 Token Stream

-- Reuse the Python lexer described in `llm_parse/lexer_spec.md` (either by importing its module or by embedding the same rules) so that token kinds align with Section 2.1.
+- Refactor `llm_parse/lexer.py` during the first parser iteration so that it exposes a reusable `tokenize()` API (returning an iterable of tokens).
+Mirror that implementation under `llm_parse/exp/` for experiment tracking.
+- The parser must import this shared lexer module instead of invoking a standalone CLI or relying on stdout capture.
-- Each token should expose at least the fields `kind`, `lexeme`, and `line:column` location to allow precise error messages.
+- Ensure each token exposes at least `kind`, `lexeme`, and `line:column` metadata to support precise error messages.
 - Preserve all tokens required by the grammar, including punctuation and keywords; the parser must not silently coerce unexpected lexemes.

 ### 3.3 Parsing Strategy

-- Choose a parsing algorithm that can accommodate the grammar (Pratt/precedence-climbing for expressions plus recursive-descent for statements is recommended).
-- Replace left-recursive list productions (e.g., `ext_def_list -> ext_def_list ext_def`) with loops that accumulate zero-or-more instances while still emitting reduction messages that reflect the original production order.
-- Implement expression parsing by respecting the precedence table in Section 2.2.
-Each completed expression should trigger a reduction print for the production actually applied.
-- Handle the dangling `else` by parsing `IF '(' expr ')' stmt` and only matching `ELSE stmt` when present.
-- Allow repeated `'*'` in `pointers` by consuming tokens until the next lexeme is not `'*'`.
+- Implement a table-driven LALR(1) parser.
+Construct LR(1) item sets for the grammar, merge compatible lookahead sets, and derive ACTION/GOTO tables that the runtime uses to shift and reduce.
+- Generate parsing tables ahead of time (either as static Python dictionaries checked into the repo or dynamically at startup using only the Python standard library).
+- Maintain an explicit parse stack of states and grammar symbols.
+Follow the customary LALR loop: consult ACTION[state, token], shift or reduce accordingly, and log each completed reduction before updating the stack.
+- Handle the dangling `else` by ensuring the grammar or precedence rules resolve the ambiguity in favour of binding `ELSE` to the nearest unmatched `IF`.

 ### 3.4 Error Reporting